Pros: Local accounts in multiple countries. No monthly fees. Good rates for international transfers. Personal onboarding and customer service.

 The feeblest of your accounts will be the Japanese one.
 It cannot be used for normal invoicing, and can only accept sales proceeds from a small group of platforms in Japan such as Amazon, Apple, eBay, Google, JD.com and Shopify.
 This also gives us a hint at who Airwallex is targeting and who it is best suited for.

-Opening accounts here and there without as much as a personal visit to a bank branch – all while possibly wearing pyjamas at home – may sound like a money launderer’s dream.
-Airwallex is undeniably at some risk offering its services, and needs to be extra careful of who it accepts as customers.
+Opening accounts here and there without as much as a personal visit to a bank branch – perhaps while wearing pyjamas at home – sounds like a money launderer’s dream.
+Airwallex is undeniably at some risk and needs to be extra careful of who it accepts as customers.

-As a result, many applications are being classified as too high-risk and thus rejected, sometimes without the customer understanding why.
+As a result, many applications are classified as too high-risk and thus rejected, sometimes without a clear reason why.
 We have also seen reports of customers being terminated after a couple of weeks, when the compliance department concluded that the account terms were breached.

 Attentive customer service